No Code Flows Overview

 Flow Items

 Flow Items are specific tasks or actions performed in response to Flow Events.
-Each Flow Item handles a particular aspect of the event response.
+Each Flow Item handles a particular aspect of the event response and is configured through three key parameters:

 | Parameter | Purpose | Example |